nishantrathi/infix/README.md

 # What did I modify?
 1. Handled white spaces
 2. Added a method to calculate factorial
-3. How to handle calculate factorial for negative number
+3. Calculate factorial for negative number
 4. Converted this project in Spring Boot project to create rest endpoint

 # How to run?